kittykatattack/learningPixi/README.md

 ahead, this `stage` object is going to be used as the root container that holds all the things you want Pixi to display.

-Here’s the code you need to write to create a `pixiApp` Pixi Application and `stage`.
+Here’s the code you need to write to create an `app` Pixi Application and `stage`.
 Add this code to your HTML document between the `<script>` tags:
 ```js
 //Create a Pixi Application